Analysis of Jazz and Popular Music

 UH Policies on Academic Honesty can be found online at: http://www.uh.edu/provost/policies/uhhonesty_policy.html.
 Students with disabilities are asked to bring to the instructor's attention any special accommodations they may require.

-Selected Topics and Readings (Subject to change.
-Please check back for updates.)
+Subject to change.
+Please check back for updates.

-Many pieces are discussed in the readings.
-Listen to any works you are less familiar with.
+Listen to every song discussed in the readings, especially any you are less familiar with.

 2. Burns, Lori and M. Lafrance.
 2002.
 Disruptive Divas: Feminism, Identity, and Popular Music.
 Routledge Press.
 Blackboard